fast01/divvyd/test/README.md

   * Change the existing default server to: `exports.server_default = "debug";` (near the top of the file).

-3. Create a `rippled.cfg` file for the tests.
+3. Create a `divvyd.cfg` file for the tests.
   1. Run `npm test`.
 The tests will fail. **This failure is expected.**
-  2. Copy and/or rename the `tmp/server/debug/rippled.cfg` file to somewhere
+  2. Copy and/or rename the `tmp/server/debug/divvyd.cfg` file to somewhere
   convenient.

 ##### Using the command line

-1. Create a `rippled.cfg` file for the tests.
+1. Create a `divvyd.cfg` file for the tests.
   1. Run `npm test --noserver`.
 The tests will fail. **This failure is expected.**
-  2. Copy and/or rename the `tmp/server/alpha/rippled.cfg` file to somewhere
+  2. Copy and/or rename the `tmp/server/alpha/divvyd.cfg` file to somewhere
   convenient.

 #### Running the tests.

-1. Start `rippled` (in a debugger) with command line options `-av --conf <rippled-created-above.cfg>`.
+1. Start `divvyd` (in a debugger) with command line options `-av --conf <divvyd-created-above.cfg>`.

-2. Set any desired breakpoints in the `rippled` source.
+2. Set any desired breakpoints in the `divvyd` source.

 3. Running one test per [_genesis ledger_][genesis_ledger] is highly recommended.
 If the relevant `.js` file contains more than one test, change `test(` to